rbrooks/VideosNET/README.md

 ## Overview

-A functioning hobby project to bring my C# and .NET skills up to date.
+A functioning hobby project to bring my C#, .NET Core and React.js skills up to date.
 It's a small, single-page video-management system.
 It runs on MacOS.

 This project has: